SiddheshKukade/llm-explorer-atlan-siddheshkukade/README.md

 ## Overview

-Welcome to the Language Model Marketplace, a project developed for Atlan's frontend task screening round.
-This marketplace is designed to provide a dynamic and visually appealing interface for users interested in language models.
+Welcome to the Language Model Marketplace This marketplace is designed to provide a dynamic and visually appealing interface for users interested in language models.
 The project is built using ReactJS as the primary JavaScript framework, with Chakra UI ensuring a consistent and aesthetically pleasing user experience and integrated real-time with Hugging Face API, providing valuable functionalities related to language models.

 ## Demo Video  -> https://www.youtube.com/watch?v=CwF2F-9BKU0)